Ys (album): Legacy

-Ys has continued to garner critical attention in recent years.
 In 2016, several critics wrote articles in response to its 10th anniversary.
 Dubbing it Newsom's "greatest achievement", Drowned in Sound's Adam Turner-Heffer credited her and the album with proclaiming US indie music as "the dominant force" for the remainder of the 2000s.
 Noting that it "[stood] the test of time", he claimed that it improved when focusing on where indie and folk went in coming years.
 "A career-making masterpiece", Stereogum's Chris DeVille praised Ys for establishing Newsom as "one of the greatest creative forces of her generation."
 He lauded her vocals' switching "between formalism and casual, folksy delivery", noting how it complimented her compositions.
 These aspects made the album "a rare instance of modern music with no real precedent."
-Vice's Isobel Stone named Ys Newsom's "defining album", comparing it to what [The Beatles'] Sgt.
-Pepper's Lonely Hearts Club Band, [Bruce Springsteen's] Born in the U.S.A., and [Radiohead's] OK Computer were to their respective artists.
+Vice's Isobel Stone named Ys Newsom's "defining album", comparing it to what The Beatles' Sgt.
+Pepper's Lonely Hearts Club Band, Bruce Springsteen's Born in the U.S.A., and Radiohead's OK Computer were to their respective artists.

-In 2016, Chance the Rapper referred to Ys as "one of my favorite albums of all time".
+In 2016, Chance the Rapper cited to Ys as one of his favorite albums.
 Frances Quinlan, who fronts indie rock quartet Hop Along, dubbed it "by far one of the affecting albums of my life" and Newsom as influential to them.
-Strand of Oaks' Timothy Showalter expressed his admiration of the album and Newsom's lyrical gifts, writing that she "stands at some grander place than me, and I am deeply reassured by that."
+Strand of Oaks' Timothy Showalter expressed his admiration of the album and Newsom's lyrical gifts, writing that she "stands at some grander place than me, and I am deeply reassured by that".